pmark/SceneView/README.md

 # SceneView

-A simple SwiftUI widget that allows the presentation of a SCNScene.
+A SwiftUI widget that allows the presentation of a SCNScene.